Model capabilities and runtimes are evolving rapidly (sometimes daily), so this article will be updated as time goes on.

 docker model list

-The Docker Model Runner server is using llama.cpp by default under the hood.
-If you want to use GPU acceleration, you can use the following flag:
+In case you're curious, the Docker Model Runner server is using llama.cpp by default under the hood.
+If you want to use GPU acceleration instead of only CPU and RAM, you can use the following flag:

 # Enable the runner to use CUDA GPU